 - Although a seller is responsible for paying the real estate commission, the buyer indirectly becomes responsible as the commission is often included in the final selling price.

-It is true that real estate commissions can cost quite a bit.
-However, the services of a seasoned realtor can be valuable, especially in a hot and fast-paced market where a buyer may find it difficult to juggle between everyday responsibilities and the property purchase.
-So, the final decision of whether to avail of the services of a real estate agent or not resides with the parties involved in the transaction.
+Real estate commissions can indeed cost quite a bit.
+However, the services of a seasoned realtor can be valuable, especially in a hot and fast-paced market where a buyer may struggle to juggle everyday responsibilities and property purchases.
+So, the final decision of whether to avail of a real estate agent’s services resides with the parties involved in the transaction.

 This is a guide to Real Estate Commission.
 Here we also discuss the definition, working, and how it is determined along with the issues.
 You may also have a look at the following articles to learn more –